deathraygames/404-js13k-2020/README.md

 When thinking about controls, I decided to copy [Reassembly](https://www.anisopteragames.com/) - a game that feels intuitive to play, and is a game I really enjoy.
 Rotation of the ship follows the mouse, and clicking fires the weapons.
 To make the game playable entirely by mouse I made right-click fire the engines.
 Later on, as an after-thought, I also added some keyboard controls: "w" to fire engines and space bar to fire.

 Because games made for competitions like js13k are naturally only played for a few minutes, I knew it was important to making learning the controls as simple as possible.
 Originally I just did this with some instructions in the introduction text for the game, but [no one reads instructions](https://uxmyths.com/post/647473628/myth-people-read-on-the-web).
-I finally came up with the idea of **acheivements**.
+I finally came up with the idea of **achievements**.
 Each control is its own achievement which gets checked-off on the instructions as the user does each action (this is something that is also done in Reassembly).
 This worked really well and I think it helps to make the game quickly accessible.
 We'll see if the judges agree.

 ### Polish